tkaycodes/Angular_app_test/README.md

 #My first Angular App (Thanks to Chris):
-#below is a step by step walk-through of how we got started:
+#Below is a step by step walk-through of how we got started:

 ###Start with running command: